The complete guide to closing costs for buyers in Quebec real-estate (2026)

 Appraisal fee (Average cost: Depends on the size of the property)

 A home appraisal is an unbiased, professional evaluation of a property’s current market value conducted by a licensed or certified appraiser.
-Lenders often require this before they will sign off on your mortgage.
-This is because a home appraisal will establish that the home you are buying is worth the offer you made.
+Lenders mostly require this before they will sign off on your mortgage.
+This is because the lender wants to make sure that they are not lending more than the home is worth.
+There are two ways to order an appraisal:

-- Lender orders an appraisal (most common)
+• Lender orders an appraisal (most common)

-- Buyer orders an appraisal
+• Buyer orders an appraisal

 If you want to double-check the price independently for example, in a private sale, a cash purchase, or to challenge an asking price, you can hire your own appraiser.
 This is less common but gives you visibility into the report.
 More commonly you would ask your realtor to complete a Comparative Market Analysis (CMA) of the property.
 Your realtor can use this to challenge a home appraisal if necessary.